Leads about Autocratic Leadership

 - Addresses pressure periods- When the situation is critical, then an autocratic leader will be able to take the necessary stance.
 In such a state, the group members prefer acting according to the orders of the authority so that they don't have to indulge in taking any decision.
 This also improves the nature of work, as the people pay undivided attention to their respective jobs leaving aside all decision-making power to the leader.

-- Beneficial for construction and manufacturing works- This managing style is good for certain kinds of works which requires separate task distribution and meeting deadlines.
-Manufacturing industry and construction works follow certain rules to look after the safety of the people included.
+- Beneficial for construction and manufacturing works- This managing style is good for certain kinds of work that requires separate task distribution and meeting deadlines.
+The manufacturing industry and construction works follow certain rules to look after the safety of the people included.
 This regulated work is a must for autocratic leadership and so it serves this industry well.

 - Instant decisions during an emergency- If there comes a situation when you need to act ASAP, then an autocratic leader can be the rescuer.
 The person has the ability to decide fast sensing the gravity of the matter, without consulting others (time won’t permit that).
 And, this ability at the end of the day can save the company.